Connecticut Small Business Tax Strategies (2026)

 S-Corp Election in Connecticut

 For Connecticut business owners with net income above $50,000, electing S-Corp status can save $5,000 to $20,000+ annually in self-employment taxes.
 As an S-Corp, you pay yourself a "reasonable salary" and take the remaining profits as distributions, which are not subject to the 15.3% self-employment tax.
+Keep in mind that Connecticut's 2% - 6.99% income tax still applies to both your salary and your distributions, so the S-Corp election saves you federal self-employment tax while your state planning shifts to deductions, retirement contributions, and the PTE election.

-Example: Connecticut S-Corp Savings
+Example: A Stamford S-Corp

 Retirement Plan Strategies for Connecticut

 Retirement plan contributions are the single most powerful tax deduction available to Connecticut business owners.
-A Solo 401(k) allows contributions up to $69,000 in 2026 ($76,500 if you're 50+), generating tax savings of $17,000 to $24,000 at a 25-32% effective tax rate, plus additional Connecticut state tax savings.
+A Solo 401(k) allows contributions up to $69,000 in 2026 ($76,500 if you're 50+), generating tax savings of $17,000 to $24,000 at a 25-32% effective tax rate.
+For Connecticut owners, those contributions cut both your federal bill and your 2% - 6.99% state income tax, stacking the savings.

 SALT Deduction Impact in Connecticut